Growing Squash In Containers:

 The following is all about Growing Squash In Containers.

 Introduction to Squash: Squash is a flowering plant from the gourd family.
 Squash is widely cultivated as a vegetable for feed for livestock.
 Squash fruits are edible and usually served as a cooked vegetable and even seeds and flowers are cooked.
 Squash is a great source of vitamins and nutrients.
-Squash can be grown in balconies, indoors, terrace even in backyards by using suitable containers.
+Squash can be grown in balconies, indoors, terraces even in backyards by using suitable containers.
 Let us discuss more Squash container gardening.

 Scientific Name: Cucurbita.